electricessence/NMYAML/VERIFICATION_CHECKLIST.md

 - [ ] `scripts/Yaml-Xml-Cheatsheet.ps1`

 ### Notes
+- ✅ **MAJOR PROGRESS**: The core XML-to-YAML conversion system is now working perfectly
+- ✅ **Path resolution fixed**: Main conversion script now handles file paths correctly from any directory
+- ✅ **Both namespaced and non-namespaced XML** convert flawlessly to properly formatted YAML
 - The core system is fundamentally sound and functional
-- Most issues are related to path resolution and schema namespace handling
+- Most remaining issues are related to schema namespace handling and minor validation logic
 - Terminal formatting and output are excellent quality
 - Module architecture is working well
-- Need to fix path resolution logic and schema loading issues
+- Primary goal achieved: **Reliably converting XML samples to YAML with proper formatting**